apache/arrow/docs/source/developers/benchmarks.rst

 ~~~~~~~~~~~~

 The simplest way to install archery is with pip from the top-level directory.
-It is recommended to use the ``-e,--editable`` flag such that pip don't copy
+It is recommended to use the ``-e,--editable`` flag so that pip don't copy
-the module files but use the actual sources.
+the module files but uses the actual sources.

 .. code-block:: shell